 The Perk of Buying Books at the Airport No One Knows About

-Want to pick up that new best-seller for your flight, but not sure you want to spend the money?
+Want to pick up that new bestseller for your flight, but don't want to spend the money?
 This will change your mind.

-There are two things you do need to make sure of.
-You have to bring back the receipt to get your money back (PureWow recommends just using it as a bookmark!).
+Two important caveats: You have to bring your original receipt to get your money back (PureWow recommends just using it as a bookmark).
 Also, the book needs to be in decent condition.
-(But if it’s not, they’ll still take the book back, and donate it!)
+(But if it’s not, they’ll still take the book back, and donate it.)
 But other than that, this program couldn’t be easier.
 In a way, it’s like a buy-one-get-one-half-off deal for books.
 Or…get two books for the price of one-and-a-half.
 Either way, count us in.
-Next, read about the things you should never, ever buy at the airport.